 In every measure, financial transparency is key to effective whistleblower program implementation.
 As whistleblowers bring in cases, these cases lead to prosecutions, these prosecutions render financial penalties, and these penalties result in funds paid to the organization, the organization must exemplify transparency.
 Most importantly, the organization must clearly account for all funds and balances.
 Amounts must be designated as deposited, earned, and/or paid; they must also be clearly connected to the respective case and disbursement of funds must be tracked.
-Lastly, these details must readily presentable to the oversight mechanisms in place.
+Lastly, these details must be readily presentable to the oversight mechanisms in place.
 For example, H.R.
-5697 (2018) / H.R.
-864 (2019) dictates a plan of action be made for the agencies to include concrete steps to help recruit whistleblowers by increasing awareness about monetary reward opportunities, which would reasonably involve clear data maintenance.
+5697 (2018) dictates a plan of action be made for the agencies to include concrete steps to help recruit whistleblowers by increasing public awareness about monetary reward opportunities, which would reasonably involve clear data maintenance.

-It is time to pass this law and activate whisleblowers in the wildlife arena.
+It is time to pass H.R.
+5697 and activate whisleblowers in the wildlife arena.

 Whistleblowing is instrumental in creating an accountable, law-abiding world.
-The Wild-life Conservation and Anti-Trafficking Act utilizes all of the lessons learned of best practices.
+H.R.
+5697, the Wildlife Conservation and Anti-Trafficking Act of 2018, utilizes all of the lessons learned of best practices.
 Best practices for whistleblowing include stringent public education campaigns, effective implementation, and the establishment of accountability mechanisms.
 Public education must be thorough, user-friendly, and foster a culture hospitable to whistleblowing.
 Programs created to aid whistleblowers must be implemented so that criteria is clearly defined, uniform, and accessible to both the public and the agencies' employees.
 Provisions which allow for, and inform whistleblowers about, anonymity and their rights are critical for proper implementation.
 Lastly, it is crucial that mechanisms are in place to ensure that systems are functioning well.
 This includes regular and as-needed audits, independent offices to manage whistleblower affairs, and a thorough record of the related data.

-This bill embodies all of these ide-als and would be a powerful force for whistleblow-er rights and wildlife protection.
-The bill should be quickly passed and implemented to help end wildlife trafficking and set the standard for the use of whistleblowing programs.
-At the heart of this, however, is understanding.
-Understanding the laws, programs, rights, and incentives is crucial successful whistleblower oth-ers know these privileges and Ensuring fostering world of transparency accountability will not only ben-efit brave whistleblowers, it will benefit the entire world.
+H.R.
+5697 is a bill that embodies all of these ideals and would be a powerful force for whistleblower rights and wildlife protection.
+H.R.
+5697 should be quickly passed and implemented to help end wildlife trafficking and set the standard for the use of whistleblowing programs.
+At the heart of H.R.
+5697 and the discussion of these best practices, however, is understanding.
+Understanding the laws, programs, rights, and incentives is crucial in any successful whistleblower program.
+Ensuring others know these privileges and fostering a world of transparency and accountability will not only benefit brave whistleblowers, it will benefit the entire world.